isomerpages/nlb-mobile-guide/spotlight/well-being/_posts/2020-03-27-reading-gives-us-someplace-to-go.md

 ---
 <img src="/images/PL-1-intro.jpg">
 <p><q>Reading gives us someplace to go when we have to stay where we are.</q> - Mason Cooley</p>
-<p>Welcome to our Well-Being Resource list!
-What we read feeds our soul and this list of eBooks, articles and videos have suggestions to help you stay calm and feel at peace.
-Learn from the experiences and insights of others and get tips that we hope you can apply to your own life.</p>
+<p>What we read feeds our soul and this list of eBooks, articles and videos have suggestions to help you stay calm and feel at peace.
+Learn from the experiences and insights of others and get tips that we hope you can apply to your life.</p>

 <h4>eBooks</h4>
 <p>In these trying and uncertain times, self-care is important.
 Here are some choice eBooks to tide us through as we keep calm and be kind to ourselves and those around us.</p>